Cerebellar Degeneration Research

 Title: Genetic Characterization of Movement Disorders and Dementias

 Principal Investigator: Bryan J Traynor, MD

 National Institute on Aging (NIA)

-Study population: Up to 10,000 persons with a diagnosis of a movement disorder or dementia, 1,000 asymptomatic persons who are family members/related to individuals with a diagnosis of movement disorder or dementia, and 1,000 unrelated, healthy control individuals.
+Study population: Up to 10,000 persons diagnosed with a movement disorder or dementia, 1,000 asymptomatic persons who are family members/related to individuals with a diagnosis of movement disorder or dementia, and 1,000 unrelated, healthy control individuals.

 Design: This study usually requires one outpatient visit to the NIH Clinical Center.
 Participant visits may also take place when they are an inpatient at the NIH Clinical Center.
-Those who are unable to travel to NIH may have study procedures performed at a site near their
+Those who cannot travel to NIH may have study procedures performed at a site near their

-Additional visits may be scheduled to collect additional phenotype information or to collect additional biospecimens.
+Follow-up visits may be scheduled to collect additional phenotype information or biospecimens.

-Outcome measures: The primary outcome measure of this study is the identification of pathogenic genetic variants that are causative for the movement disorder or dementia that the patient has been diagnosed with.
+Outcome measures: The primary outcome measure of this study is the identification of pathogenic genetic variants that are causative for the movement disorder or dementia with which the patient has been diagnosed.
 These disease-causing variants are often inherited.